takeAction/jekyll-now/_posts/2018-05-02-Mybatis-Lazy-Load.md

    not call these methods, especially for 3rd framework/utility/implementation.

    For instance, there is object `Teacher`, its field `address` is defined as lazy load.
-   In a struts program, if developer use `${teacher.id}` in jsp page, then it will trigger lazy load even there is not call about `address`.
+   In a struts program, if developer use `${teacher.id}` in jsp page, then it will trigger lazy load even there is no call about `address`.

    Thus, `lazyLoadTriggerMethods` should be set empty like `<setting name="lazyLoadTriggerMethods" value=""/>`